stevewhitmore/ng-conf-2020/Day-1.md

 Talking about interaction patterns and how they're defined for ARIA, screen readers, and other accessilibity tools

 `role=""` directive is for ARIA.
-There are around 70 of them.
+There are around 70 of them, half of which are relevant to UI development.

 Some are really straight forward while others less so.